ShriekingNinja/SCS/Log/BERKANO_PROTOCOL.md

 - Maintain role separation using the **Operator model** (User, Creator, Auditor)

 **All modules are core.**
 Berkano does not permit modular opt-outs.
 If any module is missing, the system is non-compliant.
+Constitution (Section 17) adds H0 enforcement.

 ⸻